Chaoscontrol/addon-immich-drop/immich-drop/DOCS.md

 - The add-on persists its local dedupe DB at /data/state.db (managed by Supervisor automatically).
 Chunk assembly uses /data/chunks.

 ---

+## Upgrade notes (v0.5.0-beta alignment)

+- This add-on follows upstream v0.5.0-beta.
+Upstream marks this release “Stable · Feature & maintenance”.
+- No schema changes or database changes are required by upstream; your add-on options remain the same.
+- Breaking changes noted upstream are about Manage Links markup/classes (frontend).
+The add-on is unaffected, but if you use custom browser user-styles, they might need an update.
+- Security: upstream recommends setting `SESSION_SECRET`.
+This add-on already supports it via options.
+Strongly recommended for production.

 ## Usage